YCChenVictor/blog-frontend/_posts/self/1993-09-01-(project)-task.md

 ### User Stories

+* (V) As a member, I want to redirect my tasks immediately after I login, so that I can check the status of my tasks
+* (V) As a member, after I login, I want to create tasks, so that I can create my own MVP
+  * Create button
+  * No need login and sing up
-* User story 1: As an entrepreneur who need to create an app, I want AI to create a really quick MVP for me on desktop, so that I can start sell it and build traction.
+* As an entrepreneur who need to create an app, I want AI to create a really quick MVP for me on desktop, so that I can start sell it and build traction.
-* Specification:
   * AI to create MVP
-    * Input: purpose
+    * Input: purpose => add a new column purpose to task => create frontend first => create backend to post request to GPT
     * Output: decomposed unit tests
   * Sell it
     * Input:

-### Visitor

-* User story: As a visitor, I want to know how to

-### Member

-* User story:

 ### Developer